-Benefit Description You pay Reconstructive surgery High Option Surgery to correct a functional defect \$15 per visit Surgery to correct a condition caused by injury or illness if: - The condition produced a major effect on the member's appearance and - The condition can reasonably be expected to be corrected by such surgery Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
+Benefit Description You pay Surgical procedures (cont.)
+High Option Generally, we pay for internal prostheses (devices) according to where the Inpatient: Nothing procedure is done.
+For example, we pay Hospital benefits for a pacemaker and Surgery benefits for insertion of the pacemaker Outpotiont: \$15 por visit Outpatient: \$15 per visit Not covered: All charges Reversal of voluntary sterilization • Routine treatment of conditions of the foot; (see Foot care) Reconstructive surgery High Option Surgery to correct a functional defect \$15 per visit • Surgery to correct a condition caused by injury or illness if: - The condition produced a major effect on the member's appearance and - The condition can reasonably be expected to be corrected by such surgery • Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
 Examples of congenital anomalies are: protruding ear deformities; cleft lip; cleft palate; birth marks; and webbed fingers and toes. • All stages of breast reconstruction surgery following a mastectomy, such as: - Surgery to produce a symmetrical appearance of breasts; - Treatment of any physical complications, such as lymphedemas; - Breast prostheses and surgical bras and replacements (see Prosthetic devices ) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
-Not covered: All Charges • Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury Surgeries related to sex transformation Oral and maxillofacial surgery High Option Oral surgical procedures, limited to: \$15 per visit Reduction of fractures of the jaws or facial bones; Surgical correction of cleft lip, cleft palate or severe functional malocclusion; Removal of stones from salivary ducts; Excision of leukoplakia or malignancies; • Excision of cysts and incision of abscesses when done as independent procedures; • Other surgical procedures that do not involve the teeth or their supporting structures.
-Not covered: All charges Oral implants and transplants Procedures that involve the teeth or their supporting structures (such as the periodontal membrane, gingiva, and alveolar bone) • Shortening of the mandible or maxillae for cosmetic purposes, correction of malocclusion, and any other dental care involved in treatment of temporomandibular joint (TMJ) pain dysfunction syndrome.
+Not covered: All charges • Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury Oral and maxillofacial surgery High Option Oral surgical procedures, limited to: \$15 per visit • Reduction of fractures of the jaws or facial bones; Surgical correction of cleft lip, cleft palate or severe functional malocclusion; Removal of stones from salivary ducts; Excision of leukoplakia or malignancies; Excision of cysts and incision of abscesses when done as independent procedures; • Other surgical procedures that do not involve the teeth or their supporting structures.
+Not covered: All charges